I am fully aware that some people are not winter fans. but I certainly am.

 This is something I did as a child’ did with my older kids, and still do!

 It might not be the most pleasant thing on earth -and yet it is effective!

-If you are trying to avoid pharmacy bought lozenges for whatever reason -and I can think of a few- than this is your perfect natural replacement!
+If you are trying to avoid pharmacy-bought lozenges for whatever reason -and I can think of a few- then this is your perfect natural replacement!

 #6: Drink a lot of tea! tea will cure anything!

 Well personally I believe this is absolutely true.

 When ill -drinking lots of fluid will help you feel better, when cold- it will warm you up. when in need of emotional comfort-this is a soothing cup of niceness, and when adding ginger and lemon- it’s also very healthy.